hikvision-research/opera/README.md

   author={Yu, Xiaodong and Shi, Dahu and Wei, Xing and Ren, Ye and Ye, Tingqun and Tan, Wenming}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2022}
 }

+@inproceedings{shi2021inspose,
+  title={Inspose: instance-aware networks for single-stage multi-person pose estimation}, author={Shi, Dahu and Wei, Xing and Yu, Xiaodong and Tan, Wenming and Ren, Ye and Pu, Shiliang}, booktitle={Proceedings of the 29th ACM International Conference on Multimedia}, pages={3079--3087}, year={2021}
+}
 ```